The big questions.

 Up currently supports the following devices:

 We certainly do!
 With Up, you can pay the way you want.
-You can add your Up card to Apple Pay, Google Pay, Garmin Pay and Fitbit Pay.
-Samsung Pay is coming soon.
+You can add your Up card to Apple Pay, Google Pay, Samsung Pay, Garmin Pay and Fitbit Pay.

 Yep.
 You can use Siri to check your Up account balance, or transfer money into one of your Up Savers.
-Directly following sign-up, you’ll be prompted to enable Siri from within Up’s Activity screen.
+Key phrases for Siri are "Check my bank account", "Transfer $10 to my holiday account" and "Check my bank balance".

 Yep.
 Up supports both Touch ID and Face ID.
 You’ll be prompted to enable Touch ID or Face ID from within Up’s Activity screen, depending on the features your iPhone supports.
 You can still use a passcode if you prefer.